 “A recognized center of excellence for the support, advocacy, information, and programs serving American Indian Elders in Arizona.”

-“Promoting the highest quality of life for American Indian Elders of Arizona and supporting tribal system development through technical assistance, advocacy, coordination of tribal community-based services, education and research”
+“Promoting the highest quality of life for American Indian Elders of Arizona and supporting tribal system development through technical assistance, advocacy, coordination of tribal community-based services and education.”

 Lee Begay, Director